 If you are interested in education, knowledge, schools and more, you will find Sir Ken Robinson’s outlines of 3 principles crucial for the human mind to flourish – and how current education culture works against them.
 In a funny, stirring talk he tells us how to get out of the educational “death valley” we now face, and how to nurture our youngest generations with a climate of possibility.

 As the saying goes, a teacher can either inspire or demotivate a student, a good teacher makes the student think and question, whereas a bad educator simply makes learning dreadful.
-However, teacher is just part of a bigger puzzle, there are other factors too, such as environment, family, classroom, social and more.
+However, the teacher is just part of a bigger puzzle, there are other factors too, such as environment, family, classroom, social and more.

 At the end of the day, learning is all about opening up our minds, it teaches us to question and explore the impossible.
-Remember this, every student is different, and each have their own learning ability and speed.
+Remember this, every student is different, and each has their own learning ability and speed.
 Expecting every student to perform the same by comparing them is like expecting the entire class of students to grow up and be a doctor.

 Education is the ability to listen to almost anything without losing your temper or your self-confidence. – Robert Frost